bcoles/kasld/docs/testing.md

-  (SIGSYS) — must report `access_denied`, not "found nothing"), a real masked `/proc` via `unshare -Urmpf --mount-proc`, fork starvation via an LD_PRELOAD `EAGAIN` shim (a pids cgroup analogue), a `systemd-run` memory cgroup, the cpuset `pin_cpu` fallback, and a per-component "fail closed under an empty `/proc`" sweep.
+  (SIGSYS) — must report `access_denied`, not "found nothing"), a real masked `/proc` via `unshare -Urmpf --mount-proc`, fork starvation via an LD_PRELOAD `EAGAIN` shim (a pids cgroup analogue), a `systemd-run` memory cgroup, the cpuset `pin_cpu` fallback.
+The per-component "fail closed under an empty `/proc`" sweep is `check-fail-closed`, in the guard set: it needs no container, and the guard set is where a regression in it is seen.

 Opt-in (`make test-container`, not part of hermetic `make test`): it snapshots the live host and runs live restrictions.
 Each LIVE check note-skips cleanly when its facility (seccomp, unprivileged userns, `systemd --user`, ≥2 CPUs) is unavailable.
-Because a skip is silent, the summary reports the scope — `12 pass, 0 fail, 2 skipped (12 of 14 checks ran)` — and the run fails below a floor of checks actually executed, on the same reasoning as `guard_scope`: too small a scope is a broken harness, not a clean run.
-The default floor is the measured facilities-stripped figure, so a host without `systemd-run`, `unshare` and `taskset` still passes at ten while the narrowing stays visible;
+Because a skip is silent, the summary reports the scope — `11 pass, 0 fail, 2 skipped (11 of 13 checks ran)` — and the run fails below a floor of checks actually executed, on the same reasoning as `guard_scope`: too small a scope is a broken harness, not a clean run.
+The default floor is the measured facilities-stripped figure, so a host without `systemd-run`, `unshare` and `taskset` still passes at nine while the narrowing stays visible;
 `KASLD_CONTAINER_SCOPE_FLOOR` sets it for a runner whose surviving set has been observed.